Sourav289/GramSampark/README.md

 # Upcoming soon
 Work IN progress
-📧 Email Summarizer with GPT
+📧 Email Summarizer with GPT  Creating logics

 Create a tool that:
 Connects to Gmail